For a truly special occasion, book your seats at Michelin-starred restaurants in Singapore.

 One Michelin star

-Who would’ve expected that a humble hawker stall would snag itself a Michelin star (and keep it over the years)?
-But Hill Street Tai Hwa Pork Noodle proves itself to be a heavenly spot for any bak chor mee lover out there.
-Opened in 1932, the stall sits proudly in its current location at Crawford Lane, which is the one and only outlet.
+Who would’ve expected that a humble hawker stall in Singapore would snag itself a Michelin star – and keep it over the years?
+Hill Street Tai Hwa Pork Noodle proves itself to be a heavenly spot for any bak chor mee lover out there.
+Opened in 1932, the stall sits proudly in its current location at Crawford Lane, which is the only outlet.
 Considering its fame, it comes as no surprise that the queues can be long and the prices are out of the norm for a hawker stall.
-But we swear the portion and taste are well worth the wait.
+If you’re looking for an affordable Michelin lunch in Singapore and don’t mind the wait, head to this stall stat.

 Must-try dishes: Bak chor mee